-Nelvana was created from an Inuit legend that Franz Johnson a member of the famous Group of Seven painters brought back from his trip to the Arctic.
+Nelvana was the name of an Inuit woman that Franz Johnson a member of the famous Group of Seven painters brought back from his trip to the Arctic.
 Franz showed Adrian a picture of her.
-“She was a horrible looking old hag who was chewing her mukluks, just about ready for the bone yard.”
-Adrian kept the name but changed her into a caucasian with long hair and a mini skirt.
+Adrian kept the name and the sex but changed her into a caucasian with long hair and a mini skirt.
 Franz wrote the first script.
-He supplied what the names were for sleds, boots etc. He did a lot of translating from Eskimo to get things started.
+He supplied the Innuit names for sleds, boots etc. He did a lot of translating from Eskimo to get things started.
 After that Adrian was on his own.

-The Adrian modified “Nelvana” was a semi-deific heroine, the daughter of “Koliak the King of the Northern Lights” who gave to her powers.
+The “Nelvana” Adrian modified was a semi-deific heroine, the daughter of “Koliak the King of the Northern Lights” who gave to her powers.
 These included flying at the speed of light along a ray of the Aurora Borealis, being able to call on other powers of the Northern Lights which could melt metal and disrupt communications, making herself invisible, altering her physical form and using her magic cloak to transform her brother “Tanero” with whom she could communicate telepathically.
-Above all this she was immortal,.
-All-in-all she was unique among Canadian heroes.
-To give this remarkable heroine enemies worthy of her, Dingle created Axis super-weapons and other-world super-villains whom were often allied to the Axis powers.
+Above all this she was immortal.
+To give this remarkable heroine enemies worthy of her, Dingle created Axis super-weapons and other-world super-villains who were often allied to the Axis powers.

 Initially she fought Nazi attempts to invade Canada’s arctic.
 This was not conducted by the Nazi themselves but by the “Kablunets”, Nazi allies armed with Thormite rays and led by “Toroff”.
 She subdued the “Kablunets”.

-In Triumph no. 8, began a seven part series in which she entered the subterranean world of “Glacia”, a modernistic city that she finds frozen in a state of suspended animation when she is sent by Koliak to learn the Glacians’ secret of undying life.
+In Triumph no. 8, began a seven part series in which she entered the subterranean world of “Glacia”, a modernistic city that she finds frozen in a state of suspended animation.
+She is sent by Koliak to learn the Glacians’ secret of undying life.
 The light of the North Star shining down a deep crevasse and magnified by a glass dome over “Glacia” brings life back to the inhabitants after five million years of frozen sleep.

 Midway through the seventh installment the story abruptly switches from Nelvana to a Japanese plot to destroy the Alaskan highway.
 They attempt to do this by dropping savage starved Manchurian wolves into the area.
 Nelvana is absent from the story for the next two installments as Dingle changes his focus to “Spud Jodwin” an engineer on the Alcan Highway Project. who discovers the plot.
 “Nelvana” eventually returns and saves the day.